QueenieCplusplus/IS_IS/README.md

 # Apply to Cisco Router

 Their interface's default metric is 10.
+Thus Administrator shall config the value.

+             Small Value proofs insufficient to Large Network